thegetty/terracottas/source/views/discussion/discussion-c.md

-comparison is especially good with the group of such orantes, which have heads showing harsh and marked facial features and hair pulled back into a point on the back.[^5] Relative to these other pieces, the Getty statues are characterized by a general lack of plasticity and by sketchy modeling, underscored by a certain compositional naïveté, an excessively rigid pose, and a general lack of compactness in the structure.[^6] The same stylistic tendency can be found in other coroplastic products such as full-relief statuettes in the round, depicting female figures, Nikai, and Erotes, that decorate *askoi*; these are characterized by a superabundance of decoration.
+comparison is especially good with the group of such orantes, which have heads showing harsh and marked facial features and hair pulled back into a point on the back.[^5] Relative to these other pieces, the Getty statues are characterized by a general lack of plasticity and sketchy modeling, underscored by a certain compositional naïveté, an excessively rigid pose, and a general lack of compactness in the structure.[^6] The same stylistic tendency can be found in other coroplastic products such as full-relief statuettes in the round depicting female figures, Nikai, and Erotes that decorate *askoi*; these are characterized by a superabundance of decoration.
 The similarity attests to the close collaboration that existed among potters, painters, and coroplasts in creating a substantially unified expressive language.[^7] Among the